 Though there are advantages to its final expense policy, a con is that coverage is capped at $10,000.
 Policies are available to seniors 50-80 or until age 75 in New York.

 How much does burial insurance cost?

 Your burial insurance premiums are determined by your gender, age, the size of the policy and other factors, so the amount you pay will be specific to your own situation.
-The National Funeral Directors Association states that the average cost of a funeral with a vault is $9,135, and with cremation is $5,150.
+The National Funeral Directors Association states that, as of 2021, the average cost of a funeral with cremation is $6,971 and with a viewing and burial is $7,848.

 According to burial insurance company Lincoln Heritage, here are some standard rates for a $5,000 death benefit policy, both with and without a health questionnaire:

 |Man, age 50||$16, or $20 with no health questions|

 |Man, age 75||$51, or $63 with no health questions|

 |Woman, age 50||$14, or $15 with no health questions|

 |Woman, age 75||$38, or $46 with no health questions|